Stage works of Paul Goodman: Cubist plays

-Goodman wrote and published four "Cubist plays" to enact his theory of literary structure from his 1954 book of literary criticism, The Structure of Literature.
-He called them "Cubist" for how he intended to abstract the plays' plots from their structures, such that individual characters become archetypal embodiments of types of plots.
-The four plays are titled after their cultural forebears in allusion to their style.
-For example, the first three reference three Greek tragedians: Structure of Tragedy, after Aeschylus; Structure of Tragedy, after Sophocles; and Structure of Pathos, after Euripides.
+Goodman wrote and published four "Cubist plays" to demonstrate his theory of literary structure from his 1954 book of literary criticism, The Structure of Literature.
+He called them "Cubist" due to his intention of abstracting the plays' plots from their structures, so that individual characters became archetypal embodiments of types of plots.
+The first three plays reference Greek tragedians: Structure of Tragedy, after Aeschylus; Structure of Tragedy, after Sophocles; and Structure of Pathos, after Euripides.
 Goodman's plays were meant to address structural elements of each: the austerity of Aeschylus, the ironic and psychological elements of Sophocles, and the existential pain and fate in Euripides.
 The fourth play, Little Hero, after Molière, follows tragic nobility, referencing the 17th-century French satirist, though a review said it had more in common with farce like Ubu Roi.
 The plays consist of a range of style and diction, including both the high style of the period as well as contemporaneous colloquialisms.

-The Structure of Literature is the published version of Goodman's dissertation, The Formal Analysis of Poems, which he finished in 1940 but took until 1954 to publish, receiving his humanities Ph.D.
-He initially published the first three plays in the Quarterly Review of Literature in early 1950.
-They were revised and republished in a small print run as Tragedy & Comedy: Four Cubist Plays in 1970.
-Poet Macha Rosenthal, in his Poetry magazine review, praised the originality of the Cubist plays as "modern lyric-contemplative poems in dramatic guise" and said that their emotional saturation and immediacy belied their intellectual preface.
+The theoretical basis of the plays came from Goodman's dissertation, The Formal Analysis of Poems, which he finished in 1940, but did not publish until 1954 (as The Structure of Literature) when he received his humanities Ph.D.
+He initially published the first three plays in early 1950 in the Quarterly Review of Literature.
+They were revised and republished in a small print run in 1970 as Tragedy & Comedy: Four Cubist Plays.
+Poet Macha Rosenthal, in his Poetry magazine review, praised the originality of the Cubist plays as "modern lyric-contemplative poems in dramatic guise" and said that their emotional saturation and immediacy belied their intellectual pretext.